 How Mindful Eating Helps

-In my old yoyo diet days, having food like this show up unexpectedly would have derailed me.
-I could have easily gone from in control to out of control.
+Once again, I was grateful for my ability to eat fearlessly and mindfully.
+In my old yo-yo diet days, having food like this show up unexpectedly would have derailed me.
+I could have easily gone from feeling in control to being out of control.

 Instead, I was in charge.

-With awareness of each of these decisions in my eating cycle, I can respond instead of react.
-I have response-ability, rather than re-acting and continually playing out old patterns.
+With awareness of each of these decisions in my Eating Cycle and a set of skills for making those decisions, I have the ability to respond instead of react.
+In other words, I now have response-ability, rather than re-acting and continually playing out old patterns.
 (Download chapter 1 of Eat What You Love, Love What You Eat for more detail about the Mindful Eating Cycle.)

 Let me use the appertivos above as an example of how I apply these six mindful eating decisions.

-When do I eat?
-A quick mind-body scan (see chapter 2 of Eat What You Love, Love What You Eat) revealed that I was not only tired, but I was somewhat hungry (a “3” for those of you who use our Hunger and Fullness Scale).
+A quick body-mind-heart scan (see chapter 2 of Eat What You Love, Love What You Eat) revealed I was not only tired, but I was somewhat hungry (a “3” for those of you who use our Hunger and Fullness Scale).
+I needed to eat!